 4. Book some fun

 Why not let someone else do the reading?
-Check the MetroParent.com calendar for library and bookstore story times in metro Detroit and beyond.
+Check the MetroParent.com calendar for virtual library and bookstore story times in metro Detroit and beyond.
 It’s a great chance to escape and mingle.

 5. Plant some springtime

 Find an old flowerpot at home – or buy a cheap one.
 Fill it three-quarters with potting soil.
 Sprinkle wheat berries on top and gently push them in, just slightly.
 Within a week, you’ll have a pot full of grass – which your child can cut every few days.
 Or, grow plants from dried beans you may already have.

 Get your kid interested in gardening this season, too, with this advice.